 Guam is a stunning island in the Western Pacific that ticks all the boxes for a great vacation: beautiful beaches, pleasant weather, fascinating history, and friendly people.
+It also offers a vast range of accommodations, including luxury hotels and Airbnb vacation rentals.
 But this erstwhile Spanish colony often falls below the radar in favor of more famous beach spots such as Hawaii and Florida.
 With the recent launch of their Air V&V - vacation and vaccination - program, this island is quickly topping the list as a must-visit destination.
 If you’re thinking of traveling to Guam for the first time, we have all the information you need right here.
-From visa requirements to fun activities, keep reading to find out about the things to know about Guam for first-time visitors.
+From visa requirements to fun activities, keep reading to find out about the top things to know about Guam for first-time visitors.

 Guam only covers about 549 square kilometers (212 square miles) of land.
 To give you a better idea of its size, Rhode Island is almost five times bigger than Guam, and RI is the smallest US state by landmass.